Iron Fist (album)

-Iron Fist is the fifth studio album by British rock band Motörhead, released in April 1982 by Bronze Records.
+Iron Fist is the fifth studio album by English rock band Motörhead, released on 17 April 1982 by Bronze Records.
 It was the final album of the classic Three Amigos lineup of Lemmy Kilmister, "Fast" Eddie Clarke, and Phil "Philthy Animal" Taylor.
 The album peaked at No. 6 on the UK album charts.
-It was preceded by the release of the title track "Iron Fist" as a single on 3 April, which peaked in the UK singles chart at No. 29.
+It was preceded by the release of the title track "Iron Fist" as a single, which entered the UK charts on 3 April, and peaked at No. 29.

 Recording

 As with 1980's Ace of Spades, recording commenced with producer Vic Maile at his Jackson's Studio in Rickmansworth in 1981.
 Motorhead was enjoying their greatest commercial success at the time, having had their live album No Sleep 'til Hammersmith debut at No. 1 on the UK charts.
-A break in recording for the band to play some November and December dates with Tank was followed by Clarke producing Tank's debut album with help from Will Reid Dick.
+A break in recording for the band to play some November and December dates with Algy Ward's Tank was followed by Clarke producing Tank's debut album with help from Will Reid Dick.
 Soon after, Maile left the Motörhead project, and there are conflicting explanations as to why.
 One is that Clarke was unhappy with the Maile produced sessions and decided that the album should be recorded themselves, although Lemmy lamented at the time that:

 However, in the Motörhead documentary The Guts and the Glory, Clarke insists that drummer Phil "Philthy Animal" Taylor refused to work with the producer after Maile got him an unsatisfactory drum sound, stating:

 In the same film Lemmy states:

+The album was recorded during the best part of late January and February 1982 at Morgan Studios and Ramport Studios in London, with Clarke producing and Dick engineering.